Fact checkedFact Checked

 • Chills and fever

-If you are not actively taking any type of kidney stones treatment and allowing symptoms to pass on their own, or are not getting results fast enough, seek medical attention.
+If you are not actively taking any type of kidney stone treatment and allowing symptoms to pass on their own, or are not getting results fast enough, seek medical attention.
 A high fever, inability to eliminate urine without pain or blood present, and other symptoms related to kidney stones should be treated immediately.
 Severe cases of kidney stones can lead to a damaged renal system if left untreated for too long and create other problems.

 How To Pass A Kidney Stone?